user3141592/screen-generator/README.md

 The number of windows can also be specifed in alone or in conjunction with a command chain.
 It can for instace generate any screenrc defining a grid of <X> lines and <Y> columns.

 Window commands can be chose by using "-c" flag with a set of commands separated by commas (e.g "bash;watch ls;watch lsblk;tcpdum") or by newlines.

+If no command chain is given, window commands become the default shell $SHELL.

 The path of the new screen configuration file can be specified using "-d <DESTINATION PATH>".
 If the flag -d is not set, the location becomes /tmp/screenrc-<X>x<Y>